Canon SX70 vs Panasonic GF6

 It is notable that the SX70 has a microphone port, which is missing on the GF6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the GF6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF6 was succeeded by the Panasonic GF7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX70 and GF6 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic GF6 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX70 or the Panasonic GF6 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.